taisiat/bouncy-bee/README.md

 - Set initial bee direction and speed, akin to cannon shooter
 - Nudge the bee's flight trajectory as it bounces and accelerates/decelerates around the game area, akin to asteroids and pool and shuffleboard
 - Start, pause, and reset the game, while maintaining the browser session's high score
-- Experience delightful visual feedback based on the bee's position and speed
+- Experience delightful visual feedback based on the bee's position, speed, and trajectory

 ### Technologies, Libraries, APIs